($952) Moving From Missouri to Illinois

 How much does it cost to move from Missouri to Illinois?

-The table below lays out average cost ranges when moving from Missouri to Illinois for different moving services depending on the size of your home.
+The table below lays out average cost ranges to move from Missouri to Illinois for different moving services depending on the size of your home.

 Move size Moving company Moving container Rental truck

 *These price ranges are a rough estimate based on 273 miles and historical averages.
-The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect the final cost of your move.
+The actual size of your move, additional services required, truck parking access, market conditions, and availability can greatly affect your final costs.

 There are many factors that influence Missouri moving costs.
 The cost to move from Missouri to Illinois will depend on these factors: